 We have been thinking about the picture on the front cover of our new book in English to work out what it might be about.

 Here are our ideas on the working wall.

 Carrying out Science investigations really gets you thinking about how the different forces around us can affect the way things behave.

 We have learnt gravity will pull you down to Earth but air resistance will slow down your fall.
 We realised you need to have a large surface area to make the air resistance force larger.
 For example if you have a parachute which will spread out and catch more air the objects will fall a lot slower.

 These children dropped a scrunched up piece of paper and a flat piece.
 They noticed the flat piece floated down whilst the scrunched up piece fell straight down.

 Year 5 would like to thank everyone who brought in a shoebox.
-We collected over 30 boxes so hopefully we have made somebodies Christmas that bit more special.
+We collected over 30 boxes so hopefully we have made Christmas that bit more special for someone.
 Once again thank you.

 Though the weather was cold, wet and windy we had a great time planting trees on the hills above Walsden.
 We learnt the importance of trees for the environment and the ideas behind preventing flooding down in the valley bottom.